dragonmainsky/Barking_Dog_ENGINE_for_3D_viewer/README.md

 - **Model Loading:** Load 3D models and textures with automatic texture management.
 - **Skybox Rendering:** Render 3D environments using skyboxes.

+**Warning:This is Early Access, may have a bug or your model is weird or something**

 ## Requirements
 - **OpenGL 4.6** or later